semgrep/semgrep-docs/docs/getting-started.md

 ---
 slug: getting-started
 append_help_link: true
-description: "How to start using Semgrep CLI."
+description: "This getting started guides you through the installation of Semgrep, shows you how to run Semgrep locally, and gives an overview of benefits which you may reach by writing Semgrep rules and by using Semgrep CI."
 ---

 # Getting started with Semgrep CLI